-Written by Ryan on Monday the 21st of January 2019.
+Written by Active Minds on Monday the 21st of January 2019.

 A person living with dementia can often become upset, agitated, and feel isolated if they start to lose understanding of the world around them.
 It is important that your loved one is provided with a variety of activities to help maintain cognitive ability and improve their mood.